nhsengland/data-viz-community-of-practice/docs/dashboard_design/kpis.md

 # KPIs
-KPIs are used to provide at a glance key information for the user.
+KPIs provide key information to the user at a single glance.

 ## Best Practices